neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Caching.rst

 from each other, every entry is prefixed with the cache name.
-This can lead to very long runtimes if a big cache needs to be flushed, because every entry has to be handled separately and it is not possible to just truncate the whole cache with one call as this would clear the whole memcached data which might even hold non FLOW3 related entries.
+This can lead to very long runtimes if a big cache needs to be flushed, because every entry has to be handled separately and it is not possible to just truncate the whole cache with one call as this would clear the whole memcached data which might even hold non TYPO3 Flow related entries.

 Because of the mentioned drawbacks, the memcached backend should be used with care or in situations where cache integrity is not important or if a cache has no need to use tags at